-You’ve created good podcast content, did your editing, and had your show distributed to Spotify, Apple Podcasts, Google Podcasts, and other listening platforms.
-You’ve gone through the tedious process of getting your podcast out there, but why is no one listening to your podcast?
+So, you’ve created good podcast content, done your editing, and had your show distributed to Spotify, Apple Podcasts, Google Podcasts, and other listening platforms.
+You’ve gone through the tedious process of recording, editing, and getting your podcast out there; but why is no one listening to your podcast?

 Your podcast hosting service platform is your partner-in-crime.
 They can streamline and make podcasting easier and faster for you– or they can be absolutely useless.
 A good hosting will help you free up time so that you can provide more value to your listeners by creating better content, looking for podcast collaborators, promoting your show, and engaging with your audience.
 Better yet, be equipped with tools that can help you really GROW your show.

 There are lots of hosting sites out there that focus on creative tools alone.
 Find a down-to-earth hosting provider that focuses on podcaster experience and growth.
-Firstory aims to achieve this by establishing a strong connection between creators and fans.
-Various exclusive (and free) tools like FLink, cross-platform comment feature, voice messages, built-in music library, and automatically-generated podcast website, are just some of the amazing things Firstory Podcast Hosting can provide.
+Firstory constantly improves and builds tools that are centered around podcast creator experiences and user-relations.
+Some examples of exclusive (and free) tools like FLink, cross-platform comment feature, voice messages, built-in music library, and automatically-generated podcast website, are a few of the amazing things Firstory Podcast Hosting can provide.
 Get a podcast hosting that cares for both big and small creators alike.

 2. Leverage social media